Porsche Taycan review

 All this means the Porsche Taycan isn’t just a good electric car, it’s also a true Porsche, and well worth a place on your new-car shopping list.
 Check out the latest Porsche Taycan lease deals.

-For a more in-depth look at the Porsche Taycan RWD, tap on the video below.
+Or, for an in-depth look at the new Porsche Taycan Cross Turismo electric estate car, tap on the video below.

 The Porsche Taycan’s interior looks and feels fantastic, but you can’t get it with Android Auto and the optional fourth touchscreen feels like overkill